dparksports/multiviewgeometry/README.md

-# Open Sourced Multi View Geometry Library
+# Multi View Geometry Library for Autonomous Robots
-Open source Multiview Geometry library in C++ for autonomous driving platform and autonomous robots
+Open source library in C++ for autonomous driving platform and autonomous robots

 ## What is it?